adam-stanek/recompost/README.md

 method which only allows updating component when identity of some prop changed.

-Decorator `onlyUpdateForProps()` enhances component with `shouldComponentUpdate` lifecycle method which only allows updating component when identity of mentioned prop changed.
+Decorator `onlyUpdateForProps()` enhances component with `shouldComponentUpdate` lifecycle method which only allows updating component when identity of one of the given props changed.

-Decorator `shouldUpdate()` enhances component with passed `shouldComponentUpdate` lifecycle method.
+Decorator `shouldUpdate()` enhances component with custom `shouldComponentUpdate` lifecycle method.

 ## Custom decorators and chaining